KIRA009/expense-splitter-backend/README.md

 - Run the django server

    `python3 manage.py runserver`
 ## Contributing
+- Please begin contributing by looking into unsolved <a href="https://github.com/KIRA009/expense-splitter-backend/issues">issues</a> and <a href="https://github.com/KIRA009/expense-splitter-backend/projects">projects</a>.
+- If you find something not listed in the issues or projects, please <a href="https://github.com/KIRA009/expense-splitter-backend/issues/new">create</a> a new issue, and tag the mentor
 - For contributing, please <a href="https://help.github.com/en/github/getting-started-with-github/fork-a-repo">fork</a> the repo, make a new branch with a name relevant to the feature/fix, and then make a <a href="https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request">pull request</a> after the changes have been applied to your fork
-- For major changes, please open an issue first to discuss what you would like to change.
 ## License
 [MIT](https://choosealicense.com/licenses/mit/)